rohitgupta61/myblog/blog/_posts/2022-02-11-summary_productleader.md

 ---

-The Product Manager has only three sets of responsibilities: Strategy, Prioritization & Execution.
+The Product Manager has only three sets of responsibilities: Strategy, Prioritization and Execution.

 ## 1. Product Strategy